Zylann/godot_voxel/doc/source/generators.md

 ![Voxel graph 3D noise](images/voxel_graph_noise3d_not_expanded.webp)

 You might notice that despite it being 3D, it still appears to produce a heightmap.
 That's because the addition of `Y` in the graph is gradually offsetting noise values towards higher and higher values when going towards the sky, which makes the surface fade away quickly.
-So if we multiply `Y` with a small value, it will increase slower, letting the 3D noise expand more (`sdf = y * height_multiplier - height + noise3d(x, y, z)`):
+We can either multiply `Y` with a value smaller than 1, or we can increase the amplitude of the noise (`sdf = y - height + amplitude * noise3d(x, y, z)`):

 ![Voxel graph 3D noise expanded](images/voxel_graph_noise3d_expanded.webp)

 !!! note
     Some nodes have default connections.
-For example, with 3D noise, if you don't connect inputs, they will automatically assume (X,Y,Z) voxel position by default.
-If you need a specific constant in an input, this behavior can be opted out by turning off `autoconnect_default_inputs` in the inspector.
+For example, with 3D noise, if you don't connect inputs, they will automatically assume (X,Y,Z) voxel position by default (see "Auto" labels).
+If you need a constant in an input, this behavior can be opted out by turning off `autoconnect_default_inputs` in the inspector, or connecting another node.

 #### Planet